graphiti-api/graphiti-api.github.io/guides/vandal.md

 {% include h.html tag="h2" text="1 Installation" a="installation" %}

+{% include h.html tag="h3" text="1.1 Installing via Template" a="installing-via-template" %}

 If you ran our [application template]({{site.github.url}}/guides/getting-started/installation), you already have Vandal installed.
-Otherwise, you can install from the `vandal_ui` gem, or manually install.
+Check your routes to see it mounted.

-{% include h.html tag="h3" text="1.1 Installing via Gem" a="installing-via-gem" %}
+{% include h.html tag="h3" text="1.2 Installing via Gem" a="installing-via-gem" %}

 * Add the `vandal_ui` gem.
 * Run `rake vandal:install`